Fall Leaf Pick-Up

 - Have the leaves raked out to the terrace area (the area between the sidewalk and curb/road edge or within 6 feet of the road edge) by 7 a.m. on the Monday of your designated pick up weeks.
 Please do not place leaves in ditches or in driving lanes.
 This is a safety issue for both the DPW crews and residents.

-- Mulch all leaves.
+- Consider mulching leaves in place, instead of raking them.
 Mulching leaves not only reduces the amount of leaves that the city needs to collect, it also is a good fertilizer for your lawn.

 Spring Leaf Collection

 Spring leaf collection is not conducted by the city of Greenfield.
-If you wish, you may elect to bring the leaves to the city’s drop off center.
+If you wish, you may elect to bring the leaves to the city’s drop off center, located at 4551 S. 52nd Street.